yosemitebandit/vebsite/readme.md

 * maybe the `/projects` endpoint should just be pics -- more brutalist as before
 * more travel updates
 * images look bad on nicer screens (like my phone :|)
+* fix image permissions issues -- everything should be 644

 #### hugo workflow